pololu/lps-arduino/README.md

 ## Library reference

-- `bool init(deviceType device, byte sa0)` <br> Initializes the
+- `bool init(deviceType device, byte sa0)` <br> Initializes the library with the device being used (`LPS::device_331AP`, `LPS::device_25H`, `LPS::device_22DF`,
-  library with the device being used (`LPS::device_331AP`, `LPS::device_25H`, or `LPS::device_auto`) and the state of the SA0 pin (`LPS::sa0_low`, `LPS::sa0_high`, or `LPS::sa0_auto`; `LOW` or
-  `HIGH` also work), which determines the least significant bit of the sensor's address.
+  or `LPS::device_auto`) and the state of the SA0 pin (`LPS::sa0_low`, `LPS::sa0_high`, or `LPS::sa0_auto`; `LOW` or `HIGH` also work), which determines the least significant bit of the sensor's address.
 Both of these arguments are optional; if they are not specified, the library will try to automatically detect the device and address.
 The return value is a boolean indicating whether a device was successfully detected.
 - `deviceType getDeviceType(void)` <br> Returns the device type detected by `init()`.
 - `byte getAddress(void)` <br> Returns the address detected by `init()`.
-- `void enableDefault(void)` <br> Turns on the pressure sensor in a default configuration that gives continous output at 12.5 Hz.
+- `void enableDefault(void)` <br> Turns on the pressure sensor in a default configuration that gives continuous output at 10 Hz or 12.5 Hz.
 - `void writeReg(int reg, byte value)` <br> Writes a pressure sensor register with the given value.
 Register addresses are defined by the regAddr enumeration type in LPS.h.
 Example use: